mongodb/docs/source/getting-started.rst

 About MongoDB and this Manual
 -----------------------------

-- What's new in the most recent release.
+- What's New in 2.2?
-- Getting Involved in the Project (reporting bugs)
+- Getting Involved in the MongoDB Project (contributions, bug reports, etc.)
 - About this Documentation
-- Other MongoDB Resources
+- MongoDB Resources

 Introduction to MongoDB
 -----------------------

-- What is MongoDB
+- What is MongoDB?
 - Installation
 - Drivers
 - Basic Concepts